mrkaleArduinoLib/gbj_appeeprom/README.md

 ## begin()

 #### Description
-The initialization method, which should be located in the begin method of a derived class of a project specific library called in the setup section of a sketch.
+The initialization method, which should be located in the begin method of a derived class, which should add parameters to the vector of parameters and should be called in the setup section of a sketch.
-- The method indexes parameters from provided vector of parameter pointers.
 - It reads values from the EEPROM for all provided parameters and caches them.

 #### Syntax
-    ResultCodes begin(const std::vector<Parameter *>& prmPointers)
+    void begin()

 #### Parameters
-* **prmPointers**: Pointer to a vector of pointers with application parameters definitions.
-  * *Valid values*: system address range
-  * *Default value*: none
+None

 #### Returns
-Some of [result or error codes](#constants) from the parent class.
+None

 [Back to interface](#interface)